On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Performance Evaluation with Optimized Phase Shifts

-Next, we optimize the RIS phase shifts in cluster~1 by incorporating interference knowledge of EMI and IRR, as described in Section~\ref{Opt_Mitigation}.
+Next, we optimize the RIS phase shifts in cluster~1 by incorporating interference knowledge of EMI, as described in Section~\ref{Opt_EMI_EIF}.
 Fig.~\ref{fig:ElementsVsSumRate} illustrates the variation of the sum rate with the number of RIS elements in cluster~1, whereas Fig.~\ref{fig:sRateVsEMI} depicts the impact of different EMI power levels on the sum rate.
 As shown in Fig.~\ref{fig:ElementsVsSumRate}, the sum rate increases with the number of RIS elements since a larger number of elements provides more variables to optimize over and enables more reflections that constructively enhance the signal strength and improve the SINR.
 Since the RIS passively reflects all incident signals, including interferences, both desired and interfering signals experience higher reflection gain as the number of elements increases.
-Consequently, when EMI and IRR are present, these interference components are also reflected and amplified, causing their impact to intensify with an increasing number of RIS elements.
+Consequently, when EMI is present, it also reflected and amplified, causing its impact to intensify with an increasing number of RIS elements.
 At the same time, the performance gap between the EIF case and the interference-affected cases widens with the increasing number of RIS elements.
 This occurs because the optimized phase shifts that enhance the desired signal also amplify the interference components, further widening the difference in achievable sum rates.